 Why have the numbers risen in the last decade?

-GM animals are the main reason the numbers of experiments in the UK have been rising in the last decade, all though overall numbers dropped in 2018.
-Genetic modification (mostly of mice) now accounts for just under half of animal procedures every year in the UK.
+GM animals are the main reason the numbers of experiments in the UK have been rising in the last decade.
+Genetic modification (mostly of mice) now accounts for half of animal procedures in the UK.
 Breeding to produce GA animals mainly involves mice (approx 88-86% per year) with the rest of procedures mainly involving zebrafish.
 For more information on numbers of animals used in the UK, including the latest statistics, see here.

 Some animals in the breeding category are normal (not GA) parent animals; on the other hand, breeding is not the primary purpose recorded for all genetically altered (GA) animals.
 So, while there is considerable overlap of some one million procedures, breeding procedures and procedures involving GA animals are not the same thing.
 In numerical terms this means that around a quarter of a million breeding procedures involved normal mice, while over half a million procedures involving GA mice were not primarily for breeding.
 These animals would have been used in other recorded procedures.
 Similarly, about four fifths of GA fish procedures were primarily for breeding.
 A small proportion of breeding procedures involved normal fish.